dittorahmat/ideb-checking/memory-bank/progress.md

 ## 2. What's Left to Build
 - **PDF Generation (Phase 3 Complete):** The backend now generates a PDF report with a refined layout and all shareholder details mapped from `input.json`.
 - **Asynchronous OJK Queries:** The mechanism for simulating a "live" asynchronous call to SLIK OJK has been implemented, including a simulated delay and updating request status to "Selesai" with dummy data storage in `get_idebs` table.
 - **UI/UX Refinements:** The frontend is basic and can be improved with better styling, loading indicators, and user feedback.

 ## 3. Current Status
-- **Status:** v0 Mockup - Backend Refactoring Complete.
-All tests passing.
-- **Details:** The core functionality of the mockup is implemented.
-Significant refactoring has been done on the backend for dependency injection and error handling.
-All backend tests are now passing.
-The application is running locally with the backend server serving the frontend files.
+- **Status:** Blocked by critical backend bug.
+- **Details:** The application is currently non-functional for its primary purpose of creating new requests.
+While significant frontend fixes have been implemented, the backend crashes with a 500 Internal Server Error upon form submission.
+The immediate priority is to diagnose and fix this backend panic.

 ## 4. Known Issues
+- **Critical:** The backend returns a `500 Internal Server Error` when the `/api/requests` endpoint is called.
+The exact cause is unknown as of now because the error message has not been successfully captured from the logs.
 - The `DropTable` linting error is a false positive from `golangci-lint` as the method does not return an error.